lepidus/OASwitchboard/README.md

 * The publication must have a **DOI associated** to it.
 * The authors need to have **family name** besides the given name.

-> The message is sent to the broadcast address.
-It's recommended that at least one author of the article has a **ROR ID** associated with their affiliation (requires the ROR plugin).
-However, it's not mandatory to send the message.
+It's recommended that at least one author of the article has a **ROR ID** associated with their affiliation (requires the ROR plugin), in order for the message to be sent to the associated affiliation.

 ## Plugin Installation